YanK-fr/smart-remote-sdk/README.md

     $ make -C lib/lua install
     $ make -C lib/lualib install

+> If you're running Linux and get compilation errors, make sure you have installed the readline development package (which is probably named `libreadline-dev` or `readline-devel`).

 This will install lua in `$HOME/local/lua`, you should make sure that `$HOME/local/lua/bin` is in your PATH or use the full path to lua each time you run it.